 You can think of this type of health insurance plan as a hybrid of an HMO and PPO.
 In-network medical services are fully covered, and out-of-network care must be paid out of pocket.
 However, you don’t need a referral to see a specialist if you have an EPO plan.

 A Point of Service plan (POS) is another type of managed-care plan that requires you to work with a primary care provider and get a referral for specialists.
-However, you can get care in or out of network.
+However, you can get in-network or out-of-network care.

 The catch with a POS plan is that in-network care has no deductible, whereas out-of-network care has a deductible.
 In addition, getting in-network care with a POS plan has much lower copayments than getting out-of-network care.
 If you don’t mind paying for most of the bill, nothing stops you from seeing a doctor that’s out of network.